agiachris/STAP/README.md

 git remote add origin https://github.com/<your-username>/<your project name>
 git push -u origin main
 ```
+You should now have setup a github repository with the research-lightning base.
 If there are updates to the template, you can later pull them by running `git pull template <branch of research-lightning you want to use>`.

+After setting up the repo, there are a few steps before you can get started:
+1. Edit `environment_cpu.yaml` and `environment_gpu.yaml` as desired to include any additional dependencies via conda or pip, you can also change the name if desired.
+2. Create the conda environment using `conda env create -f environment_<cpu or gpu>.yaml`.
+3. Install the research package via `pip install -e research`.
+4. Modify the `setup_shell.sh` script as desired.
+The `setup_shell.sh` script should load the environment, move the shell to the repository directory, and additionally setup any external dependencies.

+## Usage

+You should be able to activate the development enviornment by running `. path/to/setup_shell.sh`.

 ## Code Design
 TODO

-## Usage
+## License
 This framework has an MIT license as found in the [LICENSE](LICENSE) file.

 If you use this package, please cite this repository.
 Here is the associated Bibtex: